CodyT21/forum/README.md

 ## Installing the Application ##
 ### Setting up the Database ###
 Navigate to the project directory.
-In the terminal, run the command 'psql < ./data/schema.sql'.
-This will create the database, the tables, and insert the seed data into the database.
+In the terminal, run the command 'pg_restore -C -d postgres ./data/forum.dump'.
+This will restore the database dump.
+The database and tables will be created, and seed data will automatically be inserted.

 The seed data consists of 11 forum posts, each with varying numbers of comments from the different users, and 3 users with the following login credentials:
   - User 1
     - username: admin
     - password: password